ma-weiss/ma-weiss.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a PhD student working on Legged Robotic Control at the Berlin University of Applied Sciences and Technology and the Leibniz University Hannover.
-My work has been funded by the DFG - German Research Foundation and supervised by Ivo Boblan and Thomas Seel.
+I am a PhD student working on Legged Robotic Control at the [Complient Robotics Lab](https://www.biorobotiklabor.de) at Berlin University of Applied Sciences and Technology and the Leibniz University Hannover.
+My work has been funded by the DFG - German Research Foundation and supervised by Ivo Boblan and Thomas Seel [IMES Leibniz University Hannover](https://www.imes.uni-hannover.de/de/).